 Q: Why do DoTerra’s oils cost more than the ones at the grocery store?

 Oh man.
-Guys, do yourself a favor and never buy oils from the grocery story.
+Guys, do yourself a favor and never buy oils from the grocery store.
+This is where you can buy good, quality oils.
 They are more often than not diluted with carriers, and at times even made synthetically under the guise of a pure oil.
 Basically, you’ve heard the saying, “You get what you pay for?”
 It’s the same with essential oils.
 DoTerra’s oils are high quality which means a higher price point.
 It is not because they need to pay independent “distributors”.
 DoTerra doesn’t have independent distributors–someone who has to have inventory and ship it out to people who order–we’re called “wellness advocates” and we have our own sites that you can order through.
 Though DoTerra is a network marketing company, they try to keep the prices fair for consumers, but also for the company so they can pay themselves and the growers they partner with.
 Like I mentioned before, it’s the same as any other business 🙂

 Q: Are DoTerra’s oils organic?